 Genuine handsewn uppers are shaped and fitted to a last with simple tools and then sewn and tacked together by hand on that last.
 This creates an upper that is incredibly comfortable and flexible.

-- Pros: Comfortable and flexible
+Pros: Comfortable and flexible.

-- Cons: Somewhat uncommon due to the highly specialized nature of its construction, expensive, limited to moccasins
+Cons: Somewhat uncommon due to the highly specialized nature of its construction, expensive, limited to moccasins.

-Goodyear Welt Versus Blake
+Goodyear Welt vs. Blake Construction

 Which of these methods is superior?
 If only answering this question could be so simple!

-An easy but not-entirely-accurate way to answer this would be “Goodyear is better.”
 In a lot of ways this makes sense.
 It’s a more robust construction technique that allows for more resoling and an even more extended lifespan than a Blake-stitched shoe would have.
 Sure, they’re more expensive, but the value add outweighs the additional cost.

-Still, it would be disingenuous to say that one construction method is superior to the other for all applications all of the time.
 Fashion-forward, lightweight Italian shoes would lose their character entirely if Goodyear welted.
 Slim, pointy monkstraps or tassel loafers needn’t have the double-thick soles that most Goodyear welted shoes do, and there’s value in wearing lightweight shoes as well.

 It’s safe to say that a guy can use 3-4 Goodyear welted shoes in his closet as his workhorses: black oxfords, brown brogues, that sort of thing.
 Your lightweight shoes that you need a bit more flexibility from, on the other hand, can utilize Blake construction guilt-free.